The first law to pay attention to is ARPA (Archeological Resources Preservation Act).

 My metal detecting laws page has more information regarding the laws.

-If you want to detect on private property, then be sure you get written permission from the landowner.
+If you want to metal detect in Missouri on private property, then be sure you get written permission from the landowner.

 For detecting in Missouri, town, village and city parks, you'll need to check with those local officials.

 I cannot be responsible for any outdated laws from the time of this posting.

 Have you tried metal detecting in Missouri ghost towns?
 My home page is all about metal detecting in eastern ghost towns.